Laguna Hills, California Military Divorce Attorney

 Property Separation

 The same property-sharing rules apply to military and civilian divorces.
-The state of California is a community property state, which means that all property and debt acquired during the marriage are considered community property and must be shared evenly.
+California is a community property state, meaning all property and debt acquired during the marriage are considered community property and must be shared evenly.
+Community property accounts for almost all the property that was acquired throughout the marriage, such as:

 The assets obtained before the marriage and those inherited or bestowed after the marriage are regarded as “separate property” and may be retained by the respective spouse.
 Divorcing partners can share the possessions of their own will.
 If they cannot agree, the court will decide who receives what.
 This procedure may result in delays.

 Spousal Support